Teacher Rebecca Bruno takes dyslexia personally.

 Wanda Steuri, the Iowa Department of Education’s dyslexia consultant, said it’s imperative that teachers use systematic and explicit instruction with students who show characteristics of dyslexia early on to ensure they don’t fall behind.

 “When students fall behind academically, it can have a cascading effect on the rest of their educational careers,” she said.
-“We encourage people to check out the resources we have available on our website,”
+“We encourage people to check out the resources we have available on our webpage.”

 Gunner and Brooklyn’s mother, Jessica Idlewine, has seen the lightbulb go off for her children.
 Eighteen-year-old Brooklyn, for instance, is heading off to the Missouri Welding Institution in January.
 Second grader Gunner is doing grade-level work.